arteeh/pinetime/README.md

 - Connect to device (show pairing code and confirmation buttons here)
 - Disconnect from device
 - Turn bluetooth on/off

+##### Favourite apps

+This setting allows you to set which watchface is assigned as the default home 'app'.
+You can also set which app is favourite app 1, 2, 3 and 4 (see UI layout).
+These will then be shown in order if you swipe right from the home screen.
+Maybe also add an option to set how many favourite apps you want.

+##### Notifications

+This screen shows notification settings, if there is a notification feature.
+- Vibrate on incoming notification?
+- Switch to notification on incoming notification?
+- Turn on display on incoming notification?

 ##### Display